December 28, 2018 | Purdue Global | Updated December 21, 2021

 Common Causes of Depression

-Depression can be caused by genetic and external factors.
+Depression can be caused by both internal and external factors.
 Adapting to major life events, even positive ones such as beginning college, is difficult for some people.
 Common causes of depression, as reported by the APA, follow.

 Biochemistry

-Chemicals in the brain can affect your likelihood to experience depression.
+Chemicals in the brain can affect your likelihood of experiencing depression.

 Genetics